Skip to main content

 Marine Science

-Application now available for Spring 2024 & Summer 2024!
+Application now available for Summer 2024!

 A limited number of spots are available in each course in order to maintain a low student-instructor ratio.
 Please apply as soon as possible to receive consideration for a spot in your desired program(s).
 For inquiries, please email UCSD Pre-College Programs (precollege@ucsd.edu) and nyen@ucsd.edu.